Memorial tribute videos are a beautiful and meaningful way to say goodbye to a friend or family member.

 Grieving families might get overwhelmed by this process, though.
 If you’re not sure what tool to use, how to choose the right photos, how many images to include, or how to add music to the video, creating a tribute video can seem like an insurmountable project at a very tough time.

 Creating memorial tribute videos is a service we offer here at Picture This Organized, but we wanted to give a quick explanation, for anyone who would like to create their own video for a friend or loved one.
+However, if this project is too overwhelming during this time, we would love to help you create a beautiful video to honor your loved one.

 How Will Your Video Be Used?